aoadenus/EmilyBakesCakesWebsiteFINAL/README.md

    - Start Apache and MySQL in XAMPP/MAMP
    - Visit: `http://localhost/emily-bakes-cakes/`
    - Click "Staff Login" button to access the backend
+   - Once in the staff dashboard, click **"Create New Order"** to access the comprehensive order form

 ## Features